Sly and the Family Stone: 2006 Grammy Awards tribute

 A Sly and the Family Stone tribute took place at the 2006 Grammy Awards on February 8, 2006.
-The original plan, to have been a surprise for audiences, was to feature a reunion performance by the original Sly and the Family Stone lineup as the highlight of the tribute.
-However, the Grammy Award show's producers were worried that Sly Stone, who missed some of the rehearsals and belatedly arrived for others, would miss the show.
+The original plan was to surprise the audiences by featuring a reunion performance of the original lineup as a highlight, but the organisers were concerned that Sly Stone would not appear after he was late or absent for rehearsals.

 The tribute began halfway through the Grammy Awards ceremony, and was introduced by comedian Dave Chappelle.
 It featured Nile Rodgers, Joss Stone, Van Hunt, and John Legend performing "Family Affair"; Fantasia and Devin Lima performing "If You Want Me to Stay"; Adam Levine and Ciara performing "Everyday People"; will.i.am performing "Dance to the Music"; and Steven Tyler and Joe Perry of Aerosmith with Robert Randolph performing "I Want to Take You Higher".

 After the first half of "I Want to Take You Higher", the Family Stone took the stage alongside the other musicians, and Tyler called backstage "Hey, Sly; let's do it the way we used to do it!"
 Sporting a blonde mohawk hairdo, sunglasses, and a silver lamé suit, Sly Stone emerged and contributed vocals and keyboards to a continuation of "I Want To Take You Higher."
 Three minutes into the performance, Sly tossed a wave to the audience and exited the stage, leaving the Family Stone and the guest performers to complete the number alone.

 Sly's unusual appearance and brief performance garnered highly mixed reviews and was covered throughout the press.
 One Associated Press report referred to Sly as the "J. D. Salinger of funk" and simply referred to the performance as being "bizarre".
 Another AP report stated that "nineteen years after his last live performance, Sly Stone proved he's still able to steal the show."
 MTV News was much less complimentary: "The Grammy performance—Sly's first with the original Family Stone since 1971—was a halting, confused affair and a complete disservice to his music."